trungquan2k/quanht_auto_dropper/README.md

 ### Simple use

-### If you want to control auto close dropdown when scroll need to add parentScrollController in widget
-### scrollController is a scrollController of screen
+If you want to control auto close dropdown when scroll need to add `parentScrollController` in widget `parentScrollController` is a `scrollController` of screen

-TODO: Include short and useful examples for package users.
-Add longer examples to `/example` folder.
+TODO: Please check it to `/example` folder.

 List dropitem need to convert like  `DropItem` include `name` and `id` will required Inaddition, `DropItem` allow add flag prefix in to dropdown